Musa0-2/FocusFlow/README.md

 ## Usage

-1.Add tasks to the Todo List.
+1. Add tasks to the Todo List.

-2.Set up the Pomodoro Timer for focused work intervals.
+2. Set up the Pomodoro Timer for focused work intervals.

-3.Track your tasks and analyze productivity with built-in features.

 ## Visit the live site:
 https://focusflow.000webhostapp.com/